wavemaker/docs/learn/app-development/services/database-services/working-database-schema.md

     - Unique key
     - Foreign key
 - **Primary Key** - In case of primary key column, the value can be set to ([see here for more](#identity-generators))
-    - Assigned lets user enter the primary key values,
+    - Assigned: lets user enter the primary key values,
-    - Auto-generated will assign the primary key values  or
+    - Auto-generated: will assign the primary key values  or
-    - Sequence will assign the values based on the generator name given.
+    - Sequence: will assign the values based on the generator name given.

 :::note
 WaveMaker supports **Composite Keys** that is multiple columns can be specified as Primary Keys.